Não É Azul Mas É Mar

 Não é Azul, Mas é Mar (in English "It's not blue, but it's [the] sea") is an album by musician, singer, and composer Djavan released in 1987 by Sony Records.
-Recorded in Los Angeles, California, and produced by Ronnie Foster, it was sold in Brazil, the United States, Japan, and some European countries.
+Recorded in Los Angeles, California, and co-produced by Ronnie Foster with Djavan, it was sold in Brazil, the United States, Japan, and some European countries.
 The major hits from the album are "Soweto", "Dou-não-Dou" (one of the major hits of the album selected to enter the soundtrack of Brazilian soap "Mandala" in 1987) and some other prominent among audiences and critics alike: "Florio", "Real", "Doidice", "Navio" e "Carnaval do Rio".